Nine Days: History

 So Happily Unsatisfied, the band's follow-up and fifth album, saw a limited promotional release in November 2002 but did not see a full commercial release until 2006.
 The release date was repeatedly delayed by 550 Music until the band was ultimately dropped.
 In the interim, the album had leaked onto the internet.
 In 2003, the band recorded and self-released their sixth effort, Flying the Corporate Jet.
 Their next release was an extended play, Slow Motion Life (Part One) (2007).
 Slow Motion Life (Part Two), released in 2013 (the incomplete demos), was intended to comprise the two as a full album.
 That year, the band released their seventh main album, Something Out Of Nothing, following it up with Snapshots in 2016.

+In February 2024, the band appeared in a television ad for Travel South Dakota (a division of the South Dakota Department of Tourism) performing a rewritten version of "Absolutely (Story of a Girl)" titled "Absolutely (Story of a State)."
+The ad debuted in South Dakota and neighboring states during the Super Bowl.

 Outside of music, Hampson is currently an English teacher in Wantagh, New York.
+He wrote and recorded alternate versions of "Absolutely (Story of a Girl)" for the 2022 film Everything Everywhere All At Once.